How to Check Room Temperature with Your Phone: Complete Guide

 Do any phones have actual temperature sensors?

 Very few smartphones include ambient temperature sensors.
-Some rugged phones like the Samsung Galaxy XCover series include environmental sensors, but mainstream phones (iPhone, Samsung Galaxy S series, Google Pixel) do not.
+Some rugged or specialty phones may have environmental sensors, but most mainstream Android phones and iPhones do not measure room temperature directly.

 Why do thermometer apps show wrong temperatures?